GabGerolia/dg-assessment/README.md

 # Any incomplete functionality or known issues, with an explanation.

- **Security Concerns**

--   **Plaintext Password Storage**

-    -   User passwords are still stored directly in the database without hashing or salting.
-    -   If the database is leaked, all accounts are immediately compromised.

--   **No Authentication Tokens or Sessions**

-    -   After login, the server responds with user data but does not issue a secure session or JWT token.
-    -   This means there is no persistent way to verify or protect user identity across multiple requests.

--   **Weak Input Validation and Sanitization**

-    -   Input fields such as `username`, `password`, `title`, and `description` are validated for presence but not sanitized.
-    -   Although parameterized queries are used, lack of full sanitization and strict validation could expose the system to injection or malformed data issues.

--   **Limited Authorization Checks**

-    -   The server verifies data ownership only partially (for example, some routes fetch `userId` for logging but do not enforce strict access control).
-    -   Users may potentially access or modify data belonging to others if endpoints are abused.

--   **No Password Reset or Account Recovery**
+**No Password Reset or Account Recovery**

    -  There is no functionality for users to reset forgotten passwords or recover accounts.